 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UMN Twin Cities, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At UMN Twin Cities, approximately 47% of students took out student loans averaging $7,553 a year.
-That adds up to $30,212 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UMN Twin Cities, approximately 41% of students took out student loans averaging $8,087 a year.
+That adds up to $32,348 over four years for those students.

-Location of University of Minnesota - Twin Cities
+Get more details about the location of University of Minnesota - Twin Cities.

 Contact details for UMN Twin Cities are given below.